Chapmans Peak Drive is not only one of Cape Town's most popular attractions, but also one of the world’s most popular scenic drives.

 The cycle tour is one of the major events in Cape Town and be prepared for a busy and exciting weekend, especially if you are staying around the V&A Waterfront.
 Some international cycling pros as well as many international and local stars will be coming to town to entertain and celebrate the fun event and all over the Mother City cyclists are getting ready for the big day.
 It's such a great vibe, you just have to find a way into the city - the start line is at Hertzog Boulevard near the Artscape Centre- and cheer for the cyclists either along the route or welcome the finishers back in Greenpoint, the finish line is close to the Greenpoint stadium.

-Chapmans Peak Drive will be reserved for cyclists and closed for the general traffic from Saturday 11 March 2017 at 18h00 until Sunday, 12 March, roughly around 17h00.
+Chapmans Peak Drive will be reserved for cyclists and closed for the general traffic from Saturday 7 March 2020 at 18h00 until Sunday, 8 March, 17h00.
 Please check for other road closures in Cape Town due to the cycle race.

 If you plan to join the race, have a great day at the Cape's best cycle race and have a safe journey!
 And all the best to our big boys!